irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md

  * Now we need to copy the public key from the machine where the keys were generated (which is CentOS 7 in this case) to another machine to which we need to connect without password authentification (which is Ubuntu, just as an example).
 To do this we type the command: ```scp ~/.ssh/id_rsa.pub user@remote.example.com:/tmp/id_rsa.pub``` - in our case we used ip address of the Ubuntu VM.
   ![ScreenShot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/Network_Configuration_in_Linux/Screen%20Shot%202017-07-25%20at%2023.55.12.png)
  * You can see that when copying the keys a password of this Ubuntu needs to be typed.
  * Now we can create a directory .ssh to our destination machine (Ubuntu).
-Permission 700 should be enough for this folder.
+Permission 700 should be set for this folder, otherwise the key authorization will not work properly.
  * Then we move the public key to the appropriate folder using the following command ```cat /tmp/id_rsa.pub >> ~/.ssh/authorized_keys```.
 On the screenshot below you may see that the public key (id_rsa.pub) from CentOS VM is now stored in ~/.ssh/authorized_keys file on the Ubuntu VM.
   ![ScreenShot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/Network_Configuration_in_Linux/Screen%20Shot%202017-07-26%20at%2000.09.40.png)
  * The last step is to check access without a password.
 The screenshot below shows that once the public key generated on CentOS VM is in the ~/.ssh/authorized_keys, we can connect via ssh to Ubuntu machine without typing password.